gonicus/bubbles/README.md

 3. Start VM, await startup and initial setup
 4. Press Terminal button
 5. Enjoy mutable Debian+Nix Installation

+The installed system is a Debian Trixie with preinstalled...
+- bubbles-agent (simple agent for serving needs of the UI)
+- sommelier
+- Nix
+- Gnome Console (kgx)
+- starship (configured for nerdfonts)

+On first boot, it will fetch nixpkgs and a nerdfont.
+Later boots will be quicker.
+You can change the default terminal via the debian alternatives system.

 ### Cheat sheet